+ What Does Google Want?

 By contrast, there are white hat SEO tactics.

 Remember when we talked about Google’s central motivation?
 Google’s primary focus is to give users the best possible search experience, with high-quality, relevant content for their needs.
-In white hat SEO, you’re simply aligning your philosophy with Google’s philosophy.
+In white hat SEO service, you’re simply aligning your philosophy with Google’s philosophy.
 You, too, want to give the best possible experience to web users.

 You can do this with tactics like the following: